Carob: Benefits, Nutrition Facts & How to Use It

 Directions

-Beat the egg white and then add the milk, stevia, salt and mix well.
-Then add the dry ingredients and mix until well-combined.
-Heat a frying pan over medium heat and grease with a little olive oil.
+Beat the egg white, then add the milk, stevia, and salt, mixing well.
+Next, stir in the dry ingredients until the batter is smooth and well combined.
+Heat a frying pan over medium heat and lightly grease it with a little olive oil.

-Then, place a ladle of the mixture in the frying pan and let each side cook for 5 minutes or until bubbles form on its surface.
-Serve with cheese, honey or jam.
+Pour a ladleful of batter into the pan and cook each side for about 5 minutes, or until bubbles form on the surface.
+Serve with cheese, honey, or jam.